-It is Jesus who shows us how to go through, not around, pain and suffering.
+It is Jesus who shows us how to go through pain and suffering, not around pain and suffering.
 The holy cross, then, reminds us that Jesus himself encountered pain, and betrayal and false witness and innocent suffering, too - more so than most of us ever will.
 We follow Jesus and the cross because they show us the way through.
 Remember: the cross never gives us permission to inflict pain; it gives us the strength to live through it.